 These are just a few examples of core needs.
 Core needs are all about YOU.
 When you identify your core need it calms and centers you.

-Focus on your core need:
+For Example focus on your core need:

 - for quality time as opposed to your anger that your partner never has time for you.